 Most of this ammunition is geared specifically for hunters who want to take advantage of the long range performance of the cartridge.
 This selection will likely continue to improve if the cartridge takes off with the general hunting public in the next few years.

-Specifically, the Browning Long Range Pro Hunter line loaded with 175gr Sierra GameChanger bullets, the Winchester Expedition Big Game Long Range line loaded with 165gr Nosler AccuBond Long Range bullets, the Winchester Ballistic SilverTip line loaded with 170gr Ballistic SilverTip bullets, and Winchester Extreme Point Copper Impact line loaded with 162gr Copper Impact bullets are the only loaded ammo options I’m aware of for the cartridge.
+Specifically, the Browning Long Range Pro Hunter line loaded with 175gr Sierra GameChanger bullets, the Winchester Expedition Big Game Long Range line loaded with 165gr Nosler AccuBond Long Range bullets, the Winchester Ballistic SilverTip line loaded with 170gr Ballistic SilverTip bullets, Winchester Extreme Point Copper Impact line loaded with 162gr Copper Impact bullets, and Winchester Super X line loaded with 170gr Power Point Bullets are the only loaded ammo options I’m aware of for the cartridge.

 The ammunition selection for the cartridge is decent online right now and the 6.8 Western isn’t nearly as difficult to find as some other cartridges during the ongoing 2020-2021 ammo shortage.

 Best 6.8 Western Ammo For Hunting